 Form Constancy: the ability to identify or sort objects, shapes, symbols, letters, and/or words despite differences in size or position (or when viewed from a different angle or in a different environment).

-o Treatment Example Activity: Mirror rotations: We have them practice writing letters, shapes, etc. as a mirror image.
-We use an x and y axis so that they have to flip the image both horizontally and vertically.
+- Treatment Example Activity: Mirror rotations: We have them practice writing letters, shapes, etc. as a mirror image.
+We use an x- and y-axis so that they have to flip the image both horizontally and vertically.

-o Treatment Example Activity: Visual Presidents: The patient is presented with a series of images each representing a president (ex.: a picture of a mad sun is Madison).
+- Treatment Example Activity: Visual Presidents: The patient is presented with a series of images each representing a president (ex.: a picture of a mad sun is Madison).
 After learning what each picture represents, they practice recalling the presidents in order simply by looking at the pictures.
-This also practices visual memory.
+This also exercises their visual memory.

-o You see words on a printed paper as the “figure” and the white sheet as the “background”
+- You see words on a printed paper as the “figure” and the white sheet as the “background.”

-o Treatment Example Activity: Magic Eraser: Letters and words are hidden within a combination of shapes, the patient must guess find the word/letter within the shapes and then create their own.
+- Treatment Example Activity: Magic Eraser: Letters and words are hidden within a combination of shapes, the patient must guess and find the word/letter within the shapes and then create their own.

 Visual Closure: the ability to recognize an object, letter, or number without seeing all of the object (visualizing a complete whole).

-o Treatment Example Activity: Multi Matrix: They complete a puzzle in which they move blocks around in the order they are presented on a card.
+- Treatment Example Activity: Multi Matrix: The patient completes a puzzle in which they move blocks around in the order they are presented on a card.
 The card has incomplete images on it, but the blocks have the complete images.

-o The inability to visualize makes it difficult to process texts as a whole and see the story in their head as they are reading.
+- The inability to visualize makes it difficult to process texts as a whole and see the story in a patient’s head as they are reading.

 -Emily Thompson, Vision Therapist